Seismic Compliance Frequently Asked Questions

 HCAI takes no objection for use of the parking lot or any other location for storing these bags, if the storage location complies with the requirements of a lockable screen enclosure, floor, curb, drain connected to a sewer and supply of water as enumerated in this exception.

-21. Is the fuel storage requirement based on 96 hours or 72 hours?
+21. For NPC 5 evaluations, is the on-site emergency fuel storage requirement based on 96 hours or 72 hours?
 Are the fuel storage requirements based on fuel consumption of the generators at rated capacity or the actual load for the facility?
+Does the fuel storage requirement apply to N configuration only?

 The facility needs to submit a formal request for NPC 3 upgrade when a building does not contain any of the critical care spaces noted in the NPC 3 description.
 The NPC 3 upgrade request needs to provide a functional layout for all the areas in the building showing what the various areas are used for.
 Also, if equipment serving the critical care areas in other buildings is in the building in question, then a full NPC 3 upgrade would be required.